 This course is all about the end of the world: we'll investigate why so many people have tried (and failed) to predict it, analyze how "end-of-the-world' thinking informs Western politics and culture, and explore how historically marginalized artists and writers have used the idea of the apocalypse to imagine radically different futures.

-Classes will be discussion-based and use a multimedia-based approach to "readings", which will include fiction, theory, film and visual art.
-Students will be asked to engage artists and thinkers who use the apocalypse to explore personal and political histories, including fiction by Margaret Atwood, Haruki Murakami and Octavia Butler; poetry by Moor Mother, Natalie Diaz and Tracey K. Smith; music by Sun Ra and Nirvana; and documentary films by Werner Hertzog and Shigeru Kayama.
-Class discussions will illuminate conversations occurring between seemingly disparate texts and challenge students to explore deeper questions of history and identity: Who has the authority to declare that the world has "ended"?
-How should the stories of lost worlds be told?
+Classes will be discussion-based and use a multimedia-based approach to "readings," which will include fiction, theory, film, and visual art.
+You will be asked to engage artists and thinkers who define and redefine apocalypse, including writing by Rebecca Solnit and William Yeats; art by Hugo Ball, Zoe Leonard, Wangechi Mutu, and Nirvana; and documentary films by Afriel Efraim Ashbel and Cauleen Smith.
+Class discussions will illuminate conversations between seemingly disparate texts and challenge students to explore deeper questions of history and identity: Who has the authority to declare that the world has "ended"?
+How should the stories of new worlds be told?
 What can the histories of Black and Indigenous peoples tell us about the problems with popular definitions of 'apocalypse'?
-And how is apocalyptic art and imagery used to shape political and cultural discourse?
+And how are apocalyptic art and imagery used to shape political and cultural discourse?

 By the end of this course, you will be able to: